Build a Custom MCP Client

 }

-Use tools/list as the source of truth for tool names, descriptions, and argument schemas.
+Always use tools/list as the authoritative source for available tools, descriptions, and input schemas.

 • text/event-stream: Server-Sent Events containing JSON-RPC messages